celestiaorg/docs/docs/developers/blobstream-contracts.md

 forge install celestiaorg/blobstream-contracts --no-commit
 ```

-Example minimal Solidity contract that calls the Blobstream contract to check
-that data has been posted to Celestia.

 Note that the minimum Solidity compiler version for using the Blobstream
 contracts is `0.8.19`.

+Example minimal Solidity contract for a stub ZK rollup that leverages the
+Blobstream contract to check that data has been posted to Celestia:

 ```solidity
 // SPDX-License-Identifier: Apache-2.0